owenmcgrath/career-prep/Readme.md

 # Career Prep
 Owen McGrath

-This is my repository containing notes and practice problems for career preparation
+This is my repository containing notes and practice problems for career preparation.

+CTCI 6th edition